aattuluri/emailservice/README.md

 Support batch requests
 Support other email functionalities like attachments etc.
 Implement rate limiting
-Implement database logging for all the transactions
+Implement database logging for all the RESTAPI transactions